 HOMEMADE SUNFLOWER SEED BUTTER

-Making your own seed and nut butters is not difficult with the help of a food processor or blender, and D-I-Y offers more control over ingredients.
 For example, all commercial sunflower seed butters are made using roasted kernels for best flavor, but if you prefer raw, unprocessed seeds, you can make it more to your liking.

-You can prepare a totally custom butter, adding in some chia or a functional ingredient, like maca or matcha powder for energy, or warm spices like cinnamon, cloves, and/or a pinch of cardamom for yum factor.
+You can make a totally custom butter, adding in some chia or a functional ingredient, like maca or matcha powder for energy, or warm spices like cinnamon, cloves, and/or a pinch of cardamom for yum factor.

-Here is a video showing how to make a basic sunflower seed butter.
-It’s a quick, short video, but I like that it shows you how to roast your seeds before processing.
-It has you add honey and coconut oil, which would make the butter delicious, even without any salt.
+The video below shows how to make a basic sunflower seed butter.
+It’s quick and short, but shows you how to roast your seeds before processing.
+It has you add deliciousness with honey and coconut oil.

 (Note: When processing, do not add water as it will cause the butter to seize.)